If you have moderate or severe symptoms of fibroids, surgery may be the best treatment for you.

 Myomectomy can be performed in one of three ways.
 The method you need will depend on the location and size of your fibroids.

 - Hysteroscopy (pronounced hiss-tur-AH-skoh-pee).
 For this procedure, the surgeon inserts a long, thin telescope with a light through the vagina and cervix (the opening of the uterus).
 The doctor then uses electricity or a mechanical device to cut or destroy the fibroids.
 The doctor will inject a fluid into the uterus to make it easier to see before trying to remove the fibroids.

 - Laparotomy (pronounced lap-are-AH-toh-mee).
 The surgeon removes the fibroids through a cut in the abdomen.

 - Laparoscopy (pronounced lap-are-AH-skoh-pee).
 The surgeon uses a long, thin telescope to see inside the pelvic area, and then removes the fibroids using another tool.
 This procedure usually involves two small cuts in the abdomen.

 Studies show that myomectomy can relieve fibroid-related symptoms in 80% to 90% percent of patients.2 The original fibroids do not regrow after surgery, but new fibroids may develop.

-Sometimes the ovaries and fallopian tubes are removed along with the uterus.
+- Total hysterectomy.
+The entire uterus and the cervix are removed.
+Sometimes the ovaries and fallopian tubes are also removed.
 This procedure is called a total hysterectomy with bilateral salpingo-oophorectomy (pronounced bye-LATT-ur-el sal-PING-go ooh-for-EK-toh-mee).